Full-length Repertoires of Yangzhou Storytelling on Video

 About the author

 Vibeke Børdahl, Ph.
-D., Dr. Phil., senior researcher at NIAS, specialises in Chinese oral literature and dialectology.
-Her recent research is concerned with the interplay of oral and written traditions in Chinese popular literature and performance culture.
+D., Dr. Phil., senior researcher at NIAS, has been described as one of the most accomplished scholars in the study of Chinese oral literature.
+As well as doing much research on the interplay of oral and written traditions in Chinese popular literature and performance culture, over the past decade she has translated the full work of Jin Ping Mei into Danish.

 Her book-length studies and edited volumes include Along the Broad Road of Realism.
 Qin Zhaoyang’s World of Fiction, The Oral Tradition of Yangzhou Storytelling, The Eternal Storyteller, Oral Literature in Modern China, Chinese Storytellers- Life and Art in the Yangzhou Tradition, Four Masters of Chinese Storytelling- Full Length Repertoires of Yangzhou Storytelling on Video, The Interplay of the Oral and Written in Chinese Popular Literature.